 The more informed you are about your body, the better equipped you are with not having to go through unnecessary discomfort.
 Symptoms of intolerances and allergies can be very mild as well as severe and even life threatening.
 Some of symptoms of intolerances are: nausea, vomiting, stomach pain, rapid breathing, headache, migraine, nervousness or irritability, diarrhea, burning sensations on the skin, tightness across the face and chest, breathing problems (asthma-like symptoms) and other allergy-like reactions.

-Some of symptoms of allergies are: itching, burning and swelling around the mouth, swelling of face or eyes, runny nose, skin rash (eczema), hives (urticaria – skin becomes red and raised), diarrhea, abdominal cramps, breathing difficulties, including wheezing and asthma, vomiting and nausea.
+Allergies may manifests the following: itching, burning and swelling around the mouth, swelling of face or eyes, runny nose, skin rash (eczema), hives (urticaria – skin becomes red and raised), diarrhea, abdominal cramps, breathing difficulties, including wheezing and asthma, vomiting and nausea.

 - Eyes – itching and watering.